CPT - LON

 • Which airlines offer Wi-Fi service onboard planes from Cape Town to London?

-Lufthansa, KLM, and South African offer inflight Wi-Fi service on the Cape Town to London flight route.
+Lufthansa, and KLM offer inflight Wi-Fi service on the Cape Town to London flight route.

 • Which aircraft models fly most regularly from Cape Town to London?